DhruvJ22/DhruvJ22.github.io/_pages/current_research.md

 The Lagrange points are trivial to compute and there exist five of them in any system in the CR3BP model, namely L1, L2, L3, L4, and L5.
 Periodic and quasi-periodic orbits can be computed around the points to enable space exploration, economy, and surveillance.
 Periodic Orbits have a key characteristic, as their name suggests, that a spacecraft in orbit returns to its initial state after a finite period.
 The computation of periodic orbits is challenging due to the chaotic dynamics and lack of a useful analytical solution.
 Thus, [numerical methods](https://github.com/DhruvJ22/Numerical-Methods) are used to obtain families of orbits and orbits with desired characteristics.
 A part of my research code can be found [here](https://github.com/DhruvJ22/Astrodynamics_Research), which can be used to compute the Lagrange points and the periodic orbit families.

 NASA [CAPSTONE](https://www.nasa.gov/directorates/spacetech/small_spacecraft/capstone/) and [ARTEMIS 1](https://www.nasa.gov/image-feature/artemis-i-map) mission leveraged a L2 Halo and a DRO orbit in the Earth-Moon system respectively.
-The _L2 Halo orbit_(left) and _DRO family_(right), whose members were utilized for the two missions, are plotted below using my publicly available [code]((https://github.com/DhruvJ22/Astrodynamics_Research)) and the family members are colored by Jacobi Constant.
+The _L2 Halo orbit family_(left) and _DRO family_(right), whose members were utilized for the two missions, are plotted below using my publicly available [code](https://github.com/DhruvJ22/Astrodynamics_Research) and the family members are colored by Jacobi Constant.

 <figure class="half">
     <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://dhruvj22.github.io/Astrodynamics_Research/EM_L2_HaloS_family.html" height="450" width="50%"></iframe>
     <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://dhruvj22.github.io/Astrodynamics_Research//misc/EM_DRO_family.html" height="450" width="50%"></iframe>
+    <figcaption>These are interactive plots</figcaption>
 </figure>
-“These are interactive plots”

 The periodic orbits have various applications, as exemplified by the above two NASA missions, and are essential in identifying quasi-periodic orbits.
 <br>
 <br>